Thousands of furnished rentals to book online

 Rathmines is the perfect compromise between the suburbs and city centre.
 Several beautiful monuments, such as the Church of Ireland and the presence of the ‘Cathal Brugha’ Barracks, which contains a military archive, make Rathmines unique.
 The area is also home to a big international population, many immigrants and a range of minorities.
 Apartments here can be rented at prices between €990 and €1500 per month.
 Once voted the best place to live in Ireland, it’s a short stroll to the beautiful St. Stephen’s Green (park) and the shop-saturated Grafton Street.

-Searching for the place to start in a new city will never be easy; moving to a new city or home can be stressful.
-Here are some tips helping you to find your feet in the Irish capital of Dublin.
+To get yourself situated in this new city, here are some tips to help you to find your feet in the Irish capital of Dublin.
 This beautiful and historic city is rich in culture and grand architecture, but is also a great student city thanks to its small size and its welcoming population.

 Student housing in Dublin is a mix of shared houses, private flats and halls.
-All types of Dublin student accommodations will typically require a deposit of one month’s rent.
+All types of Dublin student accommodations do require deposits to be paid upfront.
 Similarly to London, some housing providers may ask for a signed guarantor form (usually from a parent).
 This is to ensure that the rent will be paid by the student.
 When deciding on a property, you must think of route to University via public transport as well as proximity to other amenities.

 You may consider to rent your own student apartment in Dublin.
 This will give you a sense of privacy.
 It is also associated with extra costs and not all students will be able to afford an own apartment!
 Generally it is considered the most pricey alternative in Dublin.
 This leads students to split the cost by moving in with friends.